EvoStream/SpiderWare/pages/home/home_overview.md

 - **Embedded Deployment**

-With a lightweight footprint Spiderware can be embedded in a variety of IoT devices. (e.g. medical devices, surveillance cameras, smart home devices, watches or drones).
+With a lightweight footprint SpiderWare can be embedded in a variety of IoT devices. (e.g. medical devices, surveillance cameras, smart home devices, watches or drones).

 - **Cloud Deployment**